 Another club is organized by a local church where there is a family club or perhekerho.
 This is really nice too because there are singing, storytelling, arts and crafts.
 Sometimes there are groups from family daycare that attends too, so more children and more fun.

-Both are once a week meeting which makes it twice a week activity for me to be able to speak Finnish with other mothers.
+Both are once a week meetings which makes it twice a week activities for me to be able to speak Finnish with other mothers.

 I read Finnish books to my kids to learn to speak Finnish more